kirstydevlin1/recode-course/Week11/weather_app/README.md

 - Can you explain what React is?
 - Do you know the difference between JSX and HTML?
 - Can you explain the difference between state and props?
-- Can you test a component in Enzyme?
 - Do you know how events work and how to handle them?
 - Can you make a request to a server and process the response data?
 - Can you handle errors in JavaScript?

+## Bonus :star:

+- Can you test a component using Enzyme?

 ## Concepts
 - React